ScottHodg/Projects-in-progress/README.md

 CI/CD: Set up GitHub Actions to automatically run your unit tests and retrain the model whenever you push new code (simulating Azure ML Pipelines).

-Monitoring: Use Evidently AI (open-source) to monitor "Data Drift"—detecting if the new incoming sales data looks significantly different from your training data.
+Monitoring: Use Evidently AI (open-source) to monitor "Data Drift" detecting if the new incoming sales data looks significantly different from your training data.